Tibialis Posterior Tendinopathy

 Some possible strategies to treat this condition are listed below:

 - Rest from the aggravating activity

 - Proper footwear

-- Ensuring proper muscular strength around the hip and core region
+- Ensuring proper muscular strength around the hips

 Please consult with your health care provider if you wish to discuss your tibialis posterior tendinopathy symptoms further.
 If you have any questions specific to this article please contact: